Showing posts with label boats. Show all posts

 We flew into Montreal, and the next day, we took a three 1/2-hour bus ride to Quebec, where we boarded the NCL Gem for a seven-day cruise.

-We visited Prince Edward Island, Sydney, Nova Scotia, Halifax, Nova Scotia, Bar Harbor and Portland, Maine.
+We visited Prince Edward Island, Sydney, Nova Scotia; Halifax, Nova Scotia; Bar Harbor, Maine; and Portland, Maine.
 We took a bus from Portland to Conway, New Hampshire, to ride the train.

-We took AVA to the Renaissance Faire and the Fall Festival, Trunk n Treat at Shiloh Church of Christ.
+We took AVA to the Renaissance Faire, the Fall Festival, and the Trunk-or-Treat event at Shiloh Church of Christ.

-We took the trolly to the Audubon Park and WWII Museum in New Orleans.
+We took the trolley to Audubon Park and the WWII Museum in New Orleans.

-We took a taxi to the Cruise Terminal and boarded the Carnival Liberty for seven days.
-(This was my fifth cruise this year)
+We took a taxi to the Cruise Terminal and boarded the Carnival Liberty for a seven-day cruise.
+(This was my fifth cruise this year.)

-We visited Montego Bay, Grand Caymans and Cozumel.
+We visited Montego Bay, Grand Cayman, and Cozumel.

-The next day, hubby and I rode to Decatur and bought a new car.
-(A Hyundai Sonada Hybrid)
+Hubby and I rode to Decatur the next day and bought a new car.
+(A Hyundai Sonata Hybrid)

-She gave me a Steroid shot and several bottles of medicines.
+She gave me a Steroid shot and several bottles of Medicine.

 I went back to the doctor a week later, still coughing, and got another shot and another round of Medicine.